Career-Engaged Departments Program

 The Department team earns the stipend.
 Each member of the Department team who completes all program requirements will receive $750 for their work at the end of the program.

-To support faculty in completing this program, Dr. Marla Parker and Dr. Tanya Sanabria hold weekly office hours.
-Dr. Parker holds office hours Thursdays from 10:00 am to 12:00 pm, and Dr. Sanabria holds office hours Wednesdays from 10:00 am to 12:00 pm in the CETL Virtual Support Room.
-You can also schedule an appointment with them by emailing us at [email protected] Faculty who are not part of the program can also utilize office hours to get feedback or ideas on career readiness classroom assignments, pedagogy, or tools (e.g., curriculum map, syllabus).
+To support faculty in completing this program, Dr. Tanya Sanabria will hold weekly office hours.
+You can also schedule an appointment with her by emailing us at [email protected].
+Faculty who are not part of the program can also utilize office hours to get feedback or ideas on career readiness classroom assignments, pedagogy, or tools (e.g., curriculum map, syllabus).

-Faculty who each complete five workshops and their deliverables must submit three deliverables for the course they selected to receive payment: 1) A Canvas course rationale that tells students how the course will help them develop professionally, and why the course matters for future work; 2) a short, classroom routine students will practice regularly that will develop a habit of mind relevant to course outcomes; and, 3) a transparent course assignment that helps students build their job crafting skills.
+Faculty will collaborate with their colleagues to create three team deliverables for each of the nominated courses they selected to receive payment: 1) A Canvas course rationale that tells students how the course will help them develop professionally, and why the course matters for future work; 2) a short, classroom routine students will practice regularly that will develop a habit of mind relevant to course outcomes; and, 3) a transparent course assignment that helps students build their job crafting skills.

 Program Sponsorship